Preschool Red Deer: 7 Proven Ways Montessori Builds Brilliant Kindergarten-Ready Kids

 Fees

-As a licensed child care facility, we offer current childcare rates as per the Alberta Government’s childcare affordability plan.
-Please contact us directly for our current fee schedule and availability.
+As a licensed preschool Red Deer facility, we offer Alberta subsidy pricing — just $15/day for eligible families.
+A. Please contact us directly for our current fee schedule and availability.

 Registration